Web Scraping With Puppeteer - 2024 Puppeteer Tutorial

 run();

-We can also trigger mouse clicks, button presses and text inputs the same way:
+We can also trigger mouse clicks, button presses, and add text inputs in the same way:

 await page.setContent(`